brendan-ward/rastertiler/README.md

 # rastertiler

-A go-based single-band GeoTIFF to PNG mbtiles creator.
+A Go-based single-band GeoTIFF to PNG mbtiles creator.

 ## Development